BlackLotusJ/robot_bringup/README.md

 # robot_bringup
-This is the package conytaining the autonoums files for the Jabari Mars Rover
+This is the package conytaining the autonoums mission files for the Jabari Mars Rover

 # Balloon Dijkstra Mission Node